 Advance earth-honoring body disposition practices that include the making and use of locally-grown shrouds

 Increase awareness of how imperialistic economic paradigms resulted in earth-injurious cloth production practices in our mountain region

 Support a return to our heritage of growing, processing, dyeing and milling cloth-making plants.

-While the flax grows, is harvested, and made into cloth, learning circles will be held in a variety of community venues to connect people to this work.
-These circles will target three communities:
+While the flax grew, was harvested, and made into cloth, learning circles were held to connect people to this work.
+The circles targeted three communities:

 Local growers, to encourage them to return cloth-making plants to our fields

 Death workers, to support their advocacy for and use of earth-honoring body disposition materials and practices

 Fiber arts students to learn the skills of processing flax and making cloth.